 |Level 1||99.2 %|

 |Level 3||99.3 %|

 |University Entrance||94.5 %|

-ALL Year 13 students graduated to a University or Tertiary provider.
-Some successes in 2015-2016 are:
+All Year 13 students graduated to a University or Tertiary provider.
+Some recent successes are:

 Alice Shan, China – Auckland University – Science

 Yuka Fujii, Japan – Sophia University – Global Perspectives (Journalism)

 Vanessa Chan, Hong Kong – Auckland University – Engineering